Has your solicitor missed a limitation date?

 If a limitation date is missed it can have fatal consequences for the case.
-More often that not there is no way back for the claimant after missing a limitation date and their chance of pursuing justice evaporates.
+More often than not there is no way back for the claimant after missing a limitation date and their chance of pursuing justice evaporates.

 To answer that question we will usually need to look at the specific facts of the case.
 However, in general if a solicitor fails to advise you on the need to issue court proceedings to avoid missing a limitation date it is likely that you will be able to claim compensation from them.